The saga of allegations against former Duke star Zion Williamson continues.

 "As soon as Duke was made aware of any allegation that might have affected Zion Williamson’s eligibility, we conducted a thorough and objective investigation which was directed by individuals outside the athletics department,” Schoenfeld wrote.
 “We found no evidence to support any allegation.
 Zion thrived as both a student and an athlete at Duke, and always conducted himself with integrity and purpose.”

-On May 11, Sports Illustrated reported that Duke head coach Mike Krzyzewski is likely to be deposed in the lawsuit.
+On May 11, Sports Illustrated reported that Duke head coach Mike Krzyzewski was likely to be deposed in the lawsuit.
 In response to a question specifically asking whether Krzyzewski was to be deposed, an attorney on Ford's behalf said that "we are leaving no stones unturned, if you get my message."

 Ford's attorneys added that the goal for the request of admission and depositions is to prove that Williamson was ineligible during his time at Duke and thus not covered by the Uniform Athlete Agents Act, which Williamson used as the basis of his original lawsuit.